shsagir/play-area-sync/docs/billing-contact.md

 ---

-### Goal

-You want certain Apps to be charged from a different credit card but want to keep team and access settings for the App.

-A Billing Contact represents the payment details which are used by fortrabbit to bill you.
-Usually you need only one, but in some instances you need one App to be paid by one credit card and another App to be paid by another credit card.
-Billing Contacts allow that: A Company within fortrabbit is a container to manage billing aspects.
-Within one [Company](/company) you can create multiple Billing Contacts and then assign individual Apps to either Billing Contacts.
-In contrast to using multiple Companies: you can still manage the same developer team on the Company.
+A Billing Contact represents the payment details which are used by fortrabbit to bill your [Company](/company).

+Most clients are happy with just one Billing Contact, but in some cases you need one App to be paid by one credit card and another App to be paid by another credit card.
+Billing Contacts allow just that.

 A Billing Contact persists of: